 The CBC provides shopping and professional services to the surrounding community.
-It is located within two miles of Tysons Corner, a major regional employment center with extensive residential, employment, and retail uses.
-In order to preserve its separate identity as a community-serving business district, the McLean CBC is planned to continue to serve the needs of the surrounding community and not to provide regional facilities such as those located at Tysons Corner.
+It is located within two miles of Tysons, a major regional employment center with extensive residential, employment, and retail uses.
+In order to preserve its separate identity as a community-serving business district, the McLean CBC is planned to continue to serve the needs of the surrounding community and not to provide regional facilities such as those located at Tysons.
 All identifiable community needs should be accommodated by the CBC Plan--retail commercial, medical and professional services, other services and repair, limited office and medium density residential apartments and townhouses.

-The proximity of Tysons Corner causes some spillover traffic in the CBC and adjacent residential neighborhoods during peak hours.
+The proximity of Tysons causes some spillover traffic in the CBC and adjacent residential neighborhoods during peak hours.
 Access from the CBC to Dolley Madison Boulevard during peak hours is hindered.
 At present most internal traffic within the four sectors of the CBC must use the central intersection of Old Dominion Drive, Chain Bridge Road and Elm Street.
 The capacity of this intersection is limited.
-While some relief can be achieved by the construction of alternate circulation routes to accommodate turning movements, no alternative exists for throughtraffic.
-Furthermore, additional anticipated growth in the northern sector of the county will compound these traffic problems.
-With a clear delineation of the different roles of the CBC and Tysons Corner, this Plan reflects land use densities consistent with the idea of the CBC as a community center as well as recognizing the need for not overloading the traffic circulation network.
+While some relief can be achieved by the construction of alternate circulation routes to accommodate turning movements, no alternative exists for through- traffic.
+Furthermore, additional anticipated growth in the northern sector of the CBC and Tysons Urban Center, this Plan reflects land use densities consistent with the idea of the CBC as a community center as well as recognizing the need for not overloading the traffic circulation network.